Skip to main content

 Call center KPI benchmark dashboard: 2026 industry data

-Compare your 6 core KPIs (AHT, FCR, ASA, CSAT, Occupancy, SLA) against 2026 industry bands by vertical.
+A free call center metrics dashboard: compare your 6 core KPIs (AHT, FCR, ASA, CSAT, Occupancy, SLA) against 2026 industry bands by vertical.
 Built from ContactBabel 2026 data plus CFG operational metrics.
 Color-coded green, yellow, red so you can see where you stand on each KPI in 60 seconds.

 Your KPIs